Intro to American Indian Studies

 2. Colonialism extends to changing peoples' names for themselves.

 iii.
-Others are regaining their own names: Gabrieleno>Tongva, Diegueņo> Kumeyaay, Yuma>Quechan.
+Many are struggling to regain their own names: Gabrieleno>Tongva; Diegueño> Kumeyaay; Yuma>Quechan.

 C. Who and what determines Indian identity?

-1. Federal Government distinction given to some people based on enrollment.
+1. Indian identity is a Federal legal designation given to some people based on one's "enrollment" status.

 a.
-Gov't agents went to locations where Indian people lived and "enrolled" them.
+Gov't agents went to locations where Indian people lived and "enrolled" them about 100 years ago (dates vary by location).

 i.
-Listed their names in ledgers and assigned each of those listed a number.
+Agents listed Native American names in ledgers and assigned each of those listed a number.

 b.
-Those who can prove themselves to be descended from those initially enrolled are considered to be enrolled.
+Those who can prove themselves to be descended from those initially enrolled by the Federal government in the 1930s are considered to be enrolled and are called Native American.

 III.
-Divisions of North American Indian Art.
+Divisions of North American Indian culture.
 How to get a handle on the subject.

-A. The three major temporal divisions of Native North American culture.
+A. The three major temporal (time) divisions of Native North American culture.

-1. An exception to this is in the dry caves of the Great Basin and Southwestern deserts where coprolites, mummies, hides, feathers, clothing, wooden implements, cotton cloth, baskets, mats, sandals remain
+1. An exception to this is in the dry caves of the Great Basin and Southwestern deserts where coprolites, mummies, hides, feathers, clothing, wooden implements, cotton cloth, baskets, mats, and sandals remain after thousands of years.

-3. Encapsulation with mud can create anaerobic preservation.
+3. Encapsulation with mud can create anaerobic preservation as in Washington State where a village lay preserved for 1,000 years.

 b.
-Historic - 1493 until 1890.
-All of the materials already mentioned remain plus a wide variety of introduced materials including, iron, german silver, brass, tin, silk and wool fabric, cotton broadcloth, glass, paper, graphite pencils, crayons, ink, .
+Historic period- 1493 until 1890.
+All of the materials already mentioned remain plus Native Americans had available a wide variety of introduced materials including, iron, German silver, brass, tin, silk and wool fabric, cotton broadcloth, glass, paper, graphite pencils, crayons, ink, crystal, umbrellas, peach trees, dominoes, telescopes, books, and horses.
+The push of Native peoples onto reservations, the industrial boom in consumer goods, and the Massacre at Wounded Knee (12/30/1890) signal the end of the Historic period.

 c.
-Contemporary - post 1890.
+Contemporary period - post 1890.
 Introduced and synthetic materials.
+The products of industrialization and a consumer society dominate materials in Native American homes.

 1. Eastern Woodlands and Subarctic.